trisv1/comp423-course-notes/docs/tutorials/rust-setup.md

 * Primary author: [Trisha](https://github.com/trisv1)

 * Reviewer: [Cassidy Lowe](https://github.com/calowe2)
-!!! note

-    This is me proving I can add an admonition to the page!
 ## Step by step tutorial on how to set up a Dev Container for Rust

 ### Important:

 You will not need to install anything directly to your host machine since we are using a Dev Container.
 Since we are running Linux in our Dev Container, you should not expect to see a .exe file.
+!!! note

+    Make sure you do not install anything!
+If you install directly to your host machine you are following this tutorial wrong.

 ### Rust